Kulhar: Revival efforts by Indian Railways and criticism

-Although alternatives to topsoil are available and kulhars can be made at lower temperatures to save fuel and make them more rapidly degradable, by 2008 the effort to revive kulhar use on the railways was being considered a failure with the continuing widespread use of plastic and coated-paper cups.
+Although alternatives to topsoil are available and kulhars can be made at lower temperatures to save fuel and make them more rapidly degradable, by 2008 the effort to revive kulhar use on railways was considered a failure, with the continuing widespread use of plastic and coated-paper cups.
 The primary reasons were the weight of kulhars and the higher per-unit cost.
 One estimate claimed procurement costs to be 140 paisas per kulhar and 7–10 paisas for coated-paper cups.
 There were also some vendor complaints that, because kulhars absorb liquids to some extent, buyers have to be given more tea per serving in a kulhar than in a disposable plastic cup.